erichoracek/Motif/README.md

 The above applier is a _compound property applier_.
 This means that it's a property applier that requires multiple property values from the theme class for it to be applied.
 In this case, we need this because we can not create a `UIFont` object without having both the size and name of the font beforehand.

+The final applier that we'll need is on `UIButton` to style its `titleLabel`:

 ### `UIButton+Theming.m`

 ```objective-c